Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: JSJ-decompositions of Finitely Presented Bestvina--Brady Groups

-Let $G$ be an elliptic subgroup of $H_{\Gamma}$.
-Then $G$ either fixes a vertex or an edge in $T_{H}$.
-Let $H_{\Gamma}$ act on another universally elliptic $(\mathcal{A},\mathcal{H})$-tree $T$ such that each generator acts elliptically.
-If $G$ fixes an edge in $T_{H}$, then $G$ fixes a point in $T$ since $T_{H}$ is universal elliptic.
-If $G$ fixes a vertex in $T_{H}$, that is, $G$ is a vertex stabilizer of $T_{H}$, then $G=H_{\Gamma'}$ for some induced subgraph $\Gamma'$ of $\Gamma$ that is connected and has no separating cliques.
-If $\Gamma'$ is a clique, then $G$ fixes a point in $T$ by Lemma \ref{H_K is elliptic for any clique K}.
-If $\Gamma'$ is not a clique and $G$ does not act elliptically on $T$, then $G$ would have an edge-elliptic abelian splitting.
-This against the construction of $\mathcal{G}_{H_{\Gamma}}$.
-Thus, $G$ acts elliptically on $T$.
-Hence, $T_{H}$ dominates $T$. \end{proof}
+Let $G$ be an elliptic subgroup of $BB_{\Gamma}$.
+Then $G$ either fixes a vertex or an edge of $T_{BB}$.
+Let $BB_{\Gamma}$ act on another universally elliptic $(\mathcal{A},\mathcal{H})$-tree $T$ such that each generator acts elliptically.
+If $G$ fixes an edge in $T_{BB}$, then $G$ fixes a point in $T$ since $T_{BB}$ is universal elliptic.
+If $G$ fixes a vertex in $T_{BB}$, that is, $G$ is a vertex stabilizer of $T_{BB}$, then $G=BB_{\Gamma'}$ for some induced subgraph $\Gamma'$ of $\Gamma$ that is connected and has no separating cliques.
+If $\Gamma'$ is a clique, then $G$ fixes a point in $T$ by Lemma~\ref{H_K is elliptic for any clique K}.
+If $\Gamma'$ is not a clique and $G$ does not act elliptically on $T$, then $G$ must have an edge-elliptic abelian splitting.
+This against the construction of $\mathcal{G}_{BB_{\Gamma}}$.
+Thus, the group $G$ acts elliptically on $T$.
+Hence, the tree $T_{BB}$ dominates $T$. \end{proof}

 We end this section with an example.